-- 2. Lack of parity among regional campuses in funding Mission Resource Requirements (MRR); - 3.
+- 2. Lack of parity in how SC Legislature funds USC Regional Campuses; - 3.
 Lack of on campus student housing; - 4.
-Increasing enrollment as a result of rapid growth in the Lancaster-Charlotte corridor; - 5.
-Rapid transformation of local economy from textile manufacturing and agriculture to financial and other services ( weakening local job market); - 6.
+Stress on campus infrastructure due to increasing enrollment as a result of rapid growth in the Lancaster-Charlotte corridor; - 5.
+Rapid transformation of local economy from textile manufacturing and agriculture to financial and other services (Continued weakening of local job market); - 6.
 Recruitment and retention of superior faculty at market-driven salaries and benefits; - 7.
-Community pressure for four-year status; - 8.
-Need to grow physical plant to meet the growing demands of service region; - 9.
-Possible legislative intervention to freeze tuition rates; - 10.
-Technical school 'mission-creep'; and, - 11.
-Public dissatisfaction with higher education accountability.
+Increased community demand for more bachelor's degrees offered at USCL; - 8.
+Need to grow physical plant to meet the growing demands; - 9.
+Freeze or limit on tuition rates; and, - 10.
+Technical school 'mission-creep'.